The Sugarlands: Early pioneers

-For much of the 19th Century, Sugarlanders lived in log cabins.
+For much of the 19th century, Sugarlanders lived in log cabins.
 The typical mountain cabin consisted of one room, 16' × 20', constructed of notched logs and puncheon floors.
-A chimney — usually made of slate and clay — rose along one wall.
+A chimney, usually made of slate and clay, rose along one wall.
 A lone window was on the wall opposite the chimney.
 Around 1900, modern frame houses slowly started replacing the log cabins.

 A standard farm in the Sugarlands consisted of the cabin or house and a small vegetable garden, all of which was surrounded by a paling fence, and several outbuildings.
 A smokehouse and woodshed would likely be found near the kitchen, and a springhouse would straddle a nearby spring.
 Other likely outbuildings included barns, corn cribs (often affixed to the barns), chicken coops, and toolsheds.
 There were at least five gristmills in the Sugarlands, the largest belonging to Caleb Trentham.
 The tubwheel-powered mill of Noah "Bud" Ogle still stands today at Cherokee Orchard.

-The Civil War
+Civil War

-Like much of Southern Appalachia, the U.S. Civil War proved devastating for the Sugarlands.
+Like much of southern Appalachia, the U.S. Civil War proved devastating for the Sugarlands.
 The mountain communities of East Tennessee (most of which were pro-Union) were especially vulnerable, as they were easy targets for Confederate raiders from North Carolina.
-During the war, Will Thomas — a Confederate colonel and later Cherokee chief — made improvements to the Oconaluftee Turnpike to allow Confederate marauders easier access to Sevier County.
+During the war, Will Thomas—a Confederate colonel and later Cherokee chief—made improvements to the Oconaluftee Turnpike to allow Confederate marauders easier access to Sevier County.
 The Sugarlands would have been among the first communities approached along this road heading north from Chimney Tops.

 Early in the war, Thomas' forces ascended the turnpike and occupied Gatlinburg.
 Thomas erected a small fort on Burg Hill in hopes of protecting salt peter mines at Alum Cave, along the northern slopes of Mount Le Conte.
 He was forced to withdraw, however, when a Union relief force threatened to surround the fort.